datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter1.md

 You've likely encountered a bar chart before.
 With plotly you can now turn those dull, basic bar charts into interactive masterpieces!

 You will work again with the `diamonds` dataset.
 The goal is to create a bar chart that buckets our diamonds based on quality of the `cut`.
-Next, for each cut, we want to see how many diamonds there are for each `clarity`.
+Next, for each cut, you want to see how many diamonds there are for each `clarity`.

 Exciting!